Nader-Sl/promise-insist/README.md

 Retrying t2 after 2000 ms
 Retrying t2 after 2000 ms
 Retrying t2 after 2000 ms
-t2 : Magic number 7 was guessed!
+t2 : Magic number 3 was guessed!
+^ guessed number would've been 7 if we didn't replace the second task again.
 ```
 ___
 #### You can also choose a preset for the **Delay** and **ErrorFilter** (you can write yours and submit a PR).